Man killed in Co Dublin stabbing, two men arrested

 Gardaí attend the scene of a fatal stabbing in Loughlinstown, Co Dublin on Tuesday morning at the junction of Loughlinstown Drive and Cherry Court shortly after midnight.
 Photograph Nick Bradshaw/The Irish Times

+Gardaí believe the father-of-two was stabbed in the chest following a row between two groups of men.
+Photograph: Nick Bradshaw/The Irish Times

+Gardaí at the scene of the fatal stabbing.
+Photograph: Nick Bradshaw/The Irish Times

-A father-of-two in his 30s was fatally stabbed in south Co Dublin overnight during a fight which broke out after two men appeared to ambush another pair walking along Loughlinstown Drive.
+A 31-year-old father-of-two was fatally stabbed in south Co Dublin overnight during a fight which broke out after two men appeared to ambush another pair walking along Loughlinstown Drive.

 It is understood an altercation occurred when two men walking along Loughlinstown Drive, a long road that runs through a residential area, encountered two other men outside Cherry Court, a small cul de sac just after midnight.